Code-Institute-Submissions/alkaios/README.md

 - 4 page site with nav bar.
 - Roboto  and Exo fonts used throughout the website.
-- font-family: Roboto,Exo , sans-serif;
+- font-family: Roboto, Exo , sans-serif as a fall back.
 - Colour scheme consists of complementary colours.
 - ![#052C6E](https://placehold.it/15/f03c15/000000?text=+) `#052C6E`
 - ![#29497F](https://placehold.it/15/f03c15/000000?text=+) `#29497F`